-Curator Harry Deane is an expert in fine art, but he's equally accomplished in taking abuse from his insolent boss.
+Curator Harry Deane (Colin Firth) is an expert in fine art, but he's equally accomplished in taking abuse from his insolent boss Lionel Shabandar (Alan Rickman).
 That's about to change.
-The plan - trick the avid art collector into buying a fake Monet painting.
-To assist in the heist, Deane hires a rowdy Texas cowgirl to help him fool the richest man in England.
-But as the plan begins to unravel, Deane finds he is falling in love with the rodeo queen, ensuing further complications.
+The plan, trick the avid art collector into buying a fake Monet painting.
+To assist in the heist, Deane hires rowdy Texas cowgirl P.J.
+Puznowski (Cameron Diaz) to help him fool the richest man in England.
+But as the plan begins to unravel, Deane finds he is falling in love with the rodeo Queen, ensuing further complications.

 In the karaoke scene PJ takes off her hairpin with her right hand while holding the microphone in her left.
 In the next shot the microphone is in her right hand and the hairpin is in her left.
 See more »

 This is the story of my brave, foolish friend Harry Deane.
 Mr. Deane's work as a art curator in London had gone, he felt, largely unappreciated.
 He told me of countless insults suffered at the hands of his employer, Lionel Shabandar, media tycoon, art collector, and an absolute brute of a fellow.

 Do not touch my person!
 You, idiot...

 Forty years ago I'd have called this Shabandar a cad.
 Now the prevailing ...

 See more »